The Home Buying Process

 ***The inspection can be done after step 12 if the parties agree.
 This is usually accomplished by placing an “inspection contingency” clause in the contract.

-As always, The Long Island Real Estate Law Firm of VAUGHN & WEBER, PLLC is here to assist you.
-We are conveniently located in the heart of Nassau County, Long Island, at 217 Willis Avenue in Mineola, NY 11501.
+As always, the Law Firm of Vaughn, Weber & Prakope, PLLC is here to assist you.
 Contact us at (516) 858-2620 to arrange a consultation with a Real Estate Lawyer.

 *The above is merely an overview of a real estate transaction.
 Additional and/or different steps may be required during a particular transaction.
 This is not legal advice. ++All rights reserved.